roismohammed/roismohammed/README.md

 </h1>

 <p align="center">
   I am a Front-End Web Developer with expertise in development using programming languages such as JavaScript and TypeScript, as well as frameworks like Tailwind CSS, Bootstrap, and ReactJS.
-I also have experience in designing and implementing databases, using Laravel for the backend, and integrating systems with third-party services.
+I also have experience in designing and implementing databases, using adonis.js for the backend, and integrating systems with third-party services.
 </p>

 <p align="center">📬 Contact me at <a href="mailto:id.roismohammed@gmail.com">id.roismohammed@gmail.com</a></p>